TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Extbase/Step3Documentation/Dispatcher.rst

 Thanks to this TypoScript configuration, you have the possibility of registering your own *RequestHandler*.
 For example, a handler for AJAX requests can be registered here.

-The class-specific method *canHandleRequest* decides whether the the request can be handled by its RequestHandler.
+The class-specific method *canHandleRequest* decides whether the request can be handled by its RequestHandler.
 For a *BackendRequestHandler*, the check looks like this::

  canHandleRequest() {